CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Mods/Immersive_Intelligence/CraftTweaker_Support/Fuel_Station.md

 # Fuel Station

-The `FuelStation` package can be used to add/remove recipes to/from the II Fuel Station.
+The `FuelStation` package can be used to modify the Immersive Intelligence Fuel Station recipes.

 ## Importing the Package